Thyssenkrupp ends talks with UK's Liberty on steel unit sale

 ($1 = 0.8306 euro)

-Reporting by Christoph Steitz, Tom Kaeckenhoff and Arno Schuetze in Frankfurt; Editing by Nick Macfie, Matthew Lewis and David Evans
+Reporting by Christoph Steitz, Tom Kaeckenhoff and Arno Schuetze in Frankfurt; Editing by Nick Macfie, Matthew Lewis, David Evans and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.